Raised Beds vs. In-Ground Gardening: Which Method Grows the Best Garden?

 When you think of home gardening, what do you imagine?
-Do you think of a big sprawling backyard garden with lots of rows, or do you think of raised beds?
+Do you think of a big sprawling in-ground garden with lots of rows, or do you think of raised beds?
 Which is the ideal gardening method?

 If you have enough space in your garden and good soil quality, you may prefer to plant in rows.
 Rows can be economical and easier to get started because they make use of the existing soil and don’t require a lot of setup.
-They can provide more room for crops that take up a lot of space or require extra support, like trellises or tomato cages.
-Rows also allow gardeners to hoe around the roots and mound up soil for better water retention.
+They can provide more room for crops that take up a lot of space, like pumpkins, squash, and corn.

 Rows are much easier to navigate if they are planted far apart with plenty of space in between, but there is a danger of the soil becoming compacted if it’s not maintained and kept loose.